 Medical Billing and Coding Specialist

 Medical billing and coding is an interesting profession that many can do from their home office, according to All Allied Health Schools.
 This administrative role allows you to work in the healthcare profession without direct contact with patients.
-The medical biller and coder updates patient files using a universal coding system to identify different illnesses and treatments that makes it easier for doctors to bill and insurance companies to reimburse patients and healthcare offices.
-In addition to working from home, people in this line of work might find positions in hospitals, doctors’ offices, nursing homes and outpatient care facilities.
-The average salary for medical coders ranges from $25,570 to $42,170.
+The medical biller and coder updates patient files using a universal coding system to identify different illnesses and treatments that make it easier for doctors to bill and insurance companies to reimburse patients and healthcare offices.
+In addition to working from home, people in this line of work might find positions in hospitals, doctors’ offices, nursing homes, and outpatient care facilities.
+The average salary for medical coders is $39,240.

 Health Information Management Specialist

 The field of health information management has become an increasingly important one for physicians and healthcare facilities trying to manage high volumes of patient records and information.
 To make the field more complex, many laws are in place that determine precisely how these records must be stored and distributed.
 An associate degree in health information management prepares students for the interesting field, with training in technology and the legal aspects of the field.
 Some of the positions open to those with this degree, according to Online College Options, include data analyst, computer technology technician, clinical data manager, and systems coordinator.
 The job outlook for a health information management specialist is bright, with expected growth of 20 percent through 2018 and an average annual salary ranging between $46,828 and $80,758.

 The field of health care is a popular and consistently evolving one, as new technology continues to change the face of the industry.
 One thing that remains constant in the health care industry, however, is the need for qualified professionals who can come into entry-level positions and provide patients with high-quality care and health care professionals with top-notch support.
 An associate degree in health care may be the first step to a rewarding and lucrative career that can take students well into the future.